-In the MSCI Global Currency Indexes, the currency weights are derived from the aggregate free float market capitalization of the countries in the underlying MSCI Equity Index.
-By default, these are determined as of the close of two weekdays before the first calendar day of the following month.
-These currency weights, however, take into account any changes in the composition of the index implemented as of the close of last weekday of the month.
+In the MSCI Global Currency Indexes, the currency weights correspond to the country weights in the underlying MSCI Equity Index.
+By default, these are determined as of the close of two weekdays before the first calendar day of the following month and take into account any changes in the composition of the index implemented as of the close of last weekday of the month.